 My first RV was a travel trailer, switching later to a Class A coach.
 I now camp in a Winnebago View motorhome.
 Like Ron, I’ve been RVing my entire life.

 I am Tricia’s brother.
-My wife (Judy) and I are retired and married 52 years.
+My wife and I were married 52 years.
 We traveled and lived full-time in motorhomes for about eight years after retiring.

-Today, we live in a ‘park model’ log cabin on our own 11-acre campground.
-It features a beautiful pond and just two camping spots — one for us and one for visitors.
+After selling our motorhomes, we lived in a ‘park model’ log cabin on an 11-acre ‘campground.’
+It featured a beautiful pond and just ONE camping spot — for visitors.